 For example, if your image displays a plate of vermicelli salad, I’ll create alt text like “A vermicelli salad which is dished with spring rolls and roasted chicken.”
 The search engine will prioritise your image to those people who need a specific vermicelli salad with chicken, rather than showing other sites’ salad which has no chicken.

-I also maintain file hygiene.
-I audit existing images, identify bloated files, and replace them with optimised versions.
-Do this to your site, then new menu photos will follow the same standards, and seasonal specials will also be updated without slowing your site.
+Consistent workflows prevent digital clutter caused by everyone uploading photos differently.
+I maintain file hygiene by auditing existing visuals, identifying bloated files, and replacing them with optimised versions.
+New menu photos then follow the same standards, and seasonal specials get updated without slowing your site.

-This ongoing maintenance prevents the slow degradation that happens when optimisation is treated as a one-time chore.
-Plus, proper alt-text boosts accessibility for visually impaired customers and improves SEO.
+Ongoing maintenance prevents slow degradation that happens when optimisation becomes a one-time chore.
+Proper alt-text also boosts accessibility for visually impaired customers and improves SEO.

-Smart editing will make us double win, accessibility and search visibility.
+It’s a double win for accessibility and search visibility.

 Vicky Laurentina, 2025